Delicious Ways to Use Thanksgiving Leftovers

 Peace and Love,

-A great way to remember these recipes is to save them to your Pinterest boards.
-You can find the pin button in the top right corner of the photo below.
-Also, don’t forget to follow me on Pinterest
+A great way to save this recipe is to add it to one of your Pinterest boards.
+You can find the pin button on the top left of the photo when you click on it.
+Also, don’t forget to follow me on Pinterest.

 Living Large Podcast

 We are back with Season #2.
-I along with my daughter Emma sit and chat for 1/2 hour every week and bring you a little laughter and absolutely nothing that’s terribly valuable 🙂 Click on the button below to listen to us!
+I along with my daughter Emma sit and chat for 1/2 hour every week and bring you a little laughter and absolutely nothing that’s terribly valuable, 🙂 Click on the button below to listen to us!

 Leave a Reply